If you're in dispute with a company, or have a serious complaint about a company, the small claims court could help you get your money back.

 Although the small claims court is a simple way to settle a dispute, it should only be used as a last resort.

 You must try to resolve the problem before it goes to court.
-Only if this proves impossible, should you consider court action.

 The answer is true.
 Read on to find out more.